pegasusheavy/armature/docs/logging-guide.md

 ## Overview

-Armature provides a powerful, highly configurable logging system built on the `tracing` ecosystem.
-The logging system is designed for production use with features like:
+Armature provides a powerful, environment-configurable logging system built for production use with features like:

-- **Multiple Formats:** JSON, Pretty, Plain, Compact
+- **JSON by Default**: Production-ready structured logging out of the box
-- **Multiple Outputs:** STDOUT, STDERR, File, Rolling Files
+- **Pretty Printing**: Human-readable format for development
-- **Log Levels:** TRACE, DEBUG, INFO, WARN, ERROR
+- **Environment Configuration**: Switch formats without code changes
-- **Structured Logging:** Key-value pairs for context
+- **Runtime Configuration**: Change settings programmatically
-- **HTTP Middleware:** Automatic request/response logging
+- **Zero-Cost When Disabled**: Debug macros compile to no-ops
-- **Low Overhead:** Asynchronous, non-blocking logging
+- **Presets**: Built-in configurations for development and production

-**Default Configuration:** JSON format to STDOUT at INFO level
+**Default Configuration:** JSON format to STDERR at INFO level

 ---